-Did you know that a hiring manager usually takes as little as 6 seconds to skim read a resume?
-If they don’t get impressed with you in that short period of time, you may lose the interview opportunity.
-But a one-page resume is more than enough to freeze your best set of qualifications into a single page, to market you as the best applicant for a particular job.
+Did you know that a hiring manager can skim read a resume in as little as 6 seconds?
+If they aren’t impressed with you in that short amount of time, you may lose the interview.
+A one-page resume, on the other hand, is more than enough to condense your best set of qualifications into a single page and market you as the best candidate for a specific job.

-A one-page resume is best suited for you if you want to summarize yourself and get the hiring manager to understand you quickly.
-If you can write your resume concisely and to the point, actually there is no point at all to go for a second page.
+If you want to summarize yourself and get the hiring manager to understand you quickly, a one-page resume is best for you.
+If you can write your resume concisely and to the point, there is no reason to include a second page.

 When to use a two-page resume?